saveryanov/avatars/README.md

 Pixel avatar (npm-like) generator.

-This module using strings as ceed for generator.
+This module using strings as seed for generator.
 There are some examples:

 *Some random string* (with 3 colors):